-Many 3-year-old children are able to participate in subjective visual acuity screening; however, accurate monocular visual acuity testing is more successful in 4-year-olds.91 After age 4, visual acuity screening becomes the focus of vision screening.
-Several tests with appropriate optotypes for young children are available, but the LEA SYMBOLS[®] or HOTV letters are the preferred optotypes.^{101, 115} Several other symbol charts, including Allen figures, the Lighthouse chart, and the Kindergarten (Sailboat) Eye Chart, have serious limitations for young children because the optotypes are not standardized and/or the optotypes are presented in a nonstandardized design.^{116, 117} The desirable optotypes for older children are Sloan letters.6 Snellen letters are less desirable because the individual letters are not of equal legibility and the spacing of the letters does not always meet World Health Organization standards.117-121 See Section II.
-Comprehensive Ophthalmic Evaluation and Appendix 3 of this PPP for detailed information on visual acuity testing.
+Many 3-year-old children are able to participate in subjective visual acuity screening; however, accurate monocular visual acuity testing is more successful in 4-year-olds.108 After age 4 years, visual acuity testing becomes the preferred method of vision screening.
+Several tests with appropriate optotypes for young children are available, but the LEA SYMBOLS[®] or HOTV letters are the preferred ones.^{119, 138} Several other symbol charts, including Allen figures, the Lighthouse chart, and the Kindergarten (Sailboat) Eye Chart use optotypes that have not been validated and/or are not presented according to recommended standards for eye chart design ^{139, 140} The desirable optotypes for older children are Sloan letters.11 Snellen letters are less desirable because the individual letters are not of equal legibility and the spacing of the letters does not always meet World Health Organization standards.140-144 See Section II.
+Comprehensive Ophthalmic Evaluation, and Appendix 2 of this PPP, for detailed information on visual acuity testing charts.
+Visual acuity testing should be performed monocularly and with habitual refractive correction in place.
+Ideally, the fellow eye should be covered with an adhesive patch or tape.
+If such occlusion is not available or not tolerated by the child, extra care must be taken to prevent the child from peeking and using the "covered" eye.

 Children who fail to complete subjective visual acuity assessment are considered untestable.
-Untestable preschoolers are at least twice as likely to have vision disorders than testable children who passed a screening.
+Untestable preschoolers are at least twice as likely to have vision disorders as testable children who pass a screening.
 Children who are untestable should be rescreened within 6 months (preferably sooner, if possible) or referred for a comprehensive eye examination.
-Children who are testable using the subjective visual acuity assessment and fail should be referred for a comprehensive eye examination after the first screening failure.
-Additional findings that would warrant referral of a 3- to 5-year-old child for a comprehensive ophthalmic examination are included in Table 2.
-Children should continue to have periodic vision screenings throughout childhood and adolescence because problems may arise at later stages throughout development.122
+Children who are testable and fail a subjective visual acuity assessment should be referred for a comprehensive eye examination after the first screening failure.
+Additional findings that would warrant referral of a 3- to 5-year-old child for a comprehensive ophthalmic examination are included in Table 1.
+Children should continue to have periodic vision screenings throughout childhood and adolescence because problems may arise at later stages of development.145

-Appendix 2 provides additional information on red reflex examination, external inspection, pupillary examination, fixation testing, corneal reflex assessment, cover testing, and instrument-based screening in the primary care setting.
+Appendix 3 provides additional information on red reflex examination, external inspection, pupillary examination, fixation testing, corneal light reflex assessment, cover testing, and instrument-based screening in the primary care setting.